NateRiz/GLRendering/README.md

-# GLRendering\n\n
+# GLRendering

-Second Attempt at rendering and lighting.\n\n
+Second Attempt at rendering and lighting.

-Fixes for next attempt:\n
+Fixes for next attempt:

 -Larger chunks than 16x16.
-Causes too many draw() calls & slows down too quickly.\n -List of meshes rather than than render class with vao,vbo,ebo.\n
+Causes too many draw() calls & slows down too quickly.

+-List of meshes rather than than render class with vao,vbo,ebo.